 Dante here offers a perverse insemination and a perverse embryology—the infernal counterpart of the embryology of Purgatorio 25.

 In the last section of the canto Dante sees wastrels being pursued by black hounds.
 As though they were chasing wild boar, the dogs hunt down the sinners and then tear them limb from limb.
 Unlike the suicides—who have trunks, branches, and leaves—the wastrels have bodies into which the infernal hounds can sink their teeth.
 Those of you who have read Boccaccio’s Decameron will remember that Boccaccio makes humorous, indeed parodic, use of the caccia infernal in the novella of Nastagio degli Onesti (Dec.
 5.8).

 The Florentine suicide who reprimands the wastrel Giacomo di Sant’Andrea for having trampled and lacerated him (in his bush form) concludes Inferno 13 with a characterization of Florence that implicates the city in the negativity of Inferno 13 (see verses 143-50).
 He seals the canto with the information that he killed himself by making a gallows in his Florentine home: “Io fei gibetto a me de le mie case” (I made—of my own house—my gallows place [Inf.
 13.151]).
-This last verse takes us mentally back to the ghoulish image of the suicides’ bodies hanging from their trees after the Last Judgment (verses 106-8).
+The gallows erected in his own home by Giacomo di Sant’Andrea takes us mentally back to the ghoulish image of the suicides’ bodies hanging from their tree-“homes” after the Last Judgment (verses 106-8).